 John Waller UKCP

-I’m an experienced UKCP registered psychotherapist, counsellor working in private practice at Combe Down Branch Surgery (Odd Down), The Abbey Practice in Bath (centre) and Fulcrum House, Bristol.
+I’m an experienced UKCP registered psychotherapist and counsellor working in private practice at Combe Down Branch Surgery (Odd Down), The Abbey Practice in Bath (centre) and Fulcrum House, Bristol.

 For some years now I've been running mindfulness courses that are designed to help prevent low mood/depression and components of depression such as anxiety and stress.
 This work has helped me develop a particular expertise in the area of depression and depression-related conditions such as stress and anxiety.